Tracing the History of the Hudson Highlands Fjord Trail

 The Fjord Trail project evolved as conservation leaders, local stakeholders, the New York State Office of Parks, Recreation, and Historic Preservation, and others began to see the opportunity for something visionary: a 7.5-mile linear park that connected the Village of Cold Spring to the City of Beacon—and connected people meaningfully to the Hudson River’s edge, the natural and cultural history of the region, and each other.

-With the guiding support of the late Dr. Kathryn W. Davis and key input from community members, design experts, and a Steering Committee consisting of nineteen public and nonprofit partners, the current plan for the Hudson Highlands Fjord Trail was established.
+With guiding support and key input from community members, design experts, and a Steering Committee consisting of public and nonprofit partners, the current plan for the Hudson Highlands Fjord Trail was created.

 In 2020, Hudson Highlands Fjord Trail, Inc.—the entity that will be responsible for implementing the plan, and operating and maintaining the Fjord Trail once it’s built—was formed.